heslabs/GroveVisionV2_IPCam/01_Upload_AI_Model/README.md

 ## Upload AI Model to Grove Vision AI V2

+Precedure
+* Step 1.
+Connect the Grove Vision AI V2 to the SenseCraft AI Model Assistant
+* Step 2.
+Upload a test AI model
+* Step 3.
+Observe the live video from camera in the preview window

+---
 ### Step 1.
 Connect the Grove Vision AI V2 to the SenseCraft AI Model Assistant

 * Open the main SenseCraft AI Model Assistant page